quobit/awesome-python-in-education/CONTRIBUTING.md

 ## What kinds of contributions are expected

-Improving documentation by adding resources, reorganizing them, labeling or reviewing are all examples of helpful contributions.
+Improving the list by adding resources, reorganizing them, labeling or reviewing are all examples of helpful contributions.

 ## Ground Rules